-Real spiritual growth is a choice; depending on a willingness to be changed…submission born out of sincere gratitude; a heartfelt desire to obey the will of the Lord as revealed in His word.
-Spiritual development requires retreat from self “He must increase, but I must decrease” (John 3:30).
+Real spiritual growth is a choice, depending on a willingness to be changed, submission born out of sincere gratitude, a heartfelt desire to obey the will of the Lord as revealed in His word.
+Spiritual development requires a retreat from self “He must increase, but I must decrease” (John 3:30).
 The deciding factor, which determines whether we are carnal or spiritual, hinges on a crucial exchange:

 “That ye put off concerning the former conversation [manner of living] the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness.”
 (Eph.4:22-24).

-This putting off or yielding, initiates an essential lifelong process whereby changed people learn to live changed lives; a gradual transformation which causes that which happened on the inside to become evident on the outside “Christ be formed in you…” (Gal.4:19).
+This putting off or yielding initiates an essential lifelong process whereby changed people learn to live changed lives; a gradual transformation that causes what happened on the inside becomes evident on the outside “Christ be formed in you…” (Gal.4:19).

-Spirituality is the fruit of resistance; the more you choose to resist self-life (flesh) the more spiritual clarity and supply of God’s power you experience.
-However, it is of utmost importance to realize, in and of ourselves, we do not possess the power necessary to overcome the influence world, flesh, and devil.
+Spirituality is the fruit of resistance; the more you choose to resist self-life (flesh), the more spiritual clarity and supply of God’s power you experience.
+However, it is of utmost importance to realize that we (in and of ourselves) do not possess the ability necessary to overcome the influence world, flesh, and devil.

-As far as living the Christian life successfully and overcoming the flesh the most important thing to realize is that Jesus Christ lives in you in the person of the Holy Spirit “Christ in you, the hope of glory.”
-(Col. 1:27) “And because ye are sons, God hath sent forth the Spirit of his son into your hearts, crying, Abba, Father.”
-(Gal.4:6) Consider the Apostle Paul’s declaration in Galatians 2:20 “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me.”
+As far as overcoming the flesh and living a fruitful Christian life, the most important thing to realize is that Jesus Christ actually lives in you in the person of the Holy Spirit.
+“Christ in you, the hope of glory” (Col. 1:27).
+“And because ye are sons, God hath sent forth the Spirit of his son into your hearts, crying, Abba, Father” (Gal.4:6).
+Consider the Apostle Paul’s declaration in Galatians 2:20, “I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me.”

 Therein resides the power to resist temptation.
 Self-determination, in and of itself, is incapable of overcoming the flesh.
-Self-discipline is, of course, important but it can only carry you so far; it is insufficient in the sense that we cannot will ourselves spiritual…we can only “yield” our will to God’s will “…not my will, but thine, be done.”
-(Luke 22:42).
-Concerning spiritual matters, sheer determination, because it is rooted in the flesh is inadequate.
-Flesh cannot overcome flesh…only the Holy Spirit can do that.
+Self-discipline is, of course, necessary, but it can only carry you so far; it is insufficient in the sense that we cannot will ourselves spiritual, we can only “yield” our will to God’s will “…not my will, but thine, be done” (Luke 22:42).
+Concerning spiritual matters, sheer determination, because it is rooted in the flesh, is inadequate.
+The flesh cannot overcome the flesh; only the Holy Spirit can do that.
 “Are ye so foolish? having begun in the Spirit, are ye now made perfect by the flesh?”
 (Gal.
 3:3)

-No matter hard you try you cannot serve God in the flesh “the flesh profiteth nothing…” (John 6:63).
-Inconsistency is the enemy of spirituality; in order to consistently guard our hearts and overcome our enemies, we must beseech the Lord to supply the spiritual wisdom and necessary grace to live a life pleasing to Him.
+No matter hard you try, you cannot serve God in the flesh, “the flesh profiteth nothing…” (John 6:63).
+Inconsistency is the enemy of spirituality; to consistently guard our hearts and overcome our enemies, we must beseech the Lord to supply the spiritual wisdom and necessary grace to live a life pleasing to Him.
 “Ask and it shall be given you…” (Matt.7:1).

 “Except we are given grace we are but defenseless sinners.”
 Nee